| |

 |

 level-3 registry in the United States.
-Level-3 registries include objective and subjective information about patient outcomes, as well as the surgical procedures, preceding risk factors, and implanted devices associated with those outcomes.
+Level-3 registries include objective and subjective information about patient outcomes, as well as the surgical procedures, risk factors, and implanted devices associated with those outcomes.

 |